jpsierens/webpack-react-redux/README.md

 * a working example of a filterable table which you can play around with (look above).
 * ES6 - 7 Support with Babel
 * Redux dev tools to help you keep track of the app's state
-* hot module replacement support so you can change modules (defined in webpack config) without having to reload the browser
+* hot module replacement support so you can change modules or react components without having to reload the browser
 * a webpack production config so you can build the app and make it ready for production
 * Sass support, just import your styles wherever you need them
 * eslint to keep your js readable